High Functioning Autism

 - Group activities that have a proven track record

-- Help peers and family members relate
+- Help peers, siblings and parents relate

 - Verbal interventions that overload processing